 Social Research in Frankfurt.
 She is currently a post-doctoral researcher

 at the University of Florence in Italy.
 Her research interests are in

 political and social philosophy, especially critical theory, and the

 philosophy of psychoanalysis.

 Sergio Benvenuto is a researcher in psychology and philosophy at the National Research Council (CNR) in Rome, Italy, and a psychoanalyst.
-He is editor of the European Journal of Psychoanalysis and member of the Editorial Board of Psychoanalytic Discourse (PSYAD).
-He teaches psychoanalysis at the International Institute of the Psychology in Kiev.
-He was or is a contributor to cultural and scientific journals such as Lettre Internationale, L’évolution psychiatrique, American Imago.
+He is editor of the European Journal of Psychoanalysis and member of the Editorial Board of American Imago and Psychoanalytic Discourse (PSYAD).
+He teaches psychoanalysis at the International Institute of the Psychology of Depth in Kiev and at Esculapio Specialization in Psychotherapy in Naples.
+He was or is a contributor to cultural and scientific journals such as Lettre Internationale, L’évolution psychiatrique, DIVISION/Review.

 Jean-Jacques Blévis is a psychoanalyst practicing in Paris.
 He is a member and former president of Le Cercle Freudien (Paris) and a former member of the École Freudienne de Paris.
 He is the author of numerous articles and book chapters on psychoanalysis.

 Javier Bolaños is a Psychoanalyst.
 President and Founder Member of Fundación Salto.
 Editor in chief of the academic Journal Saltos.
 Co-founder of Leap (Lacanian Encounter Association of Psychoanalysis) in the US.
 Grad and post-grad faculty at Universidad Nacional de Cordoba as well as Sanatorio Morra in Cordoba.
 He is committed to psychoanalysis as an analyst, a teacher, and a supervisor.